-Here, $c_i$ are a set of expansion coefficients, usually chosen to optimize the energy of the isolated atom, but fixed for the dimer calculations [1,14]; $N_i$ is a normalization factor.
-The individual terms $N_i \exp(-\alpha_i r^2)$ are called the primitive Gaussian functions (there, $\alpha_i$ is a parameter, called the contraction).
+Here, c_i are a set of expansion coefficients, usually chosen to optimize the energy of the isolated atom, but fixed for the dimer calculations [1,14]; N_i is a normalization factor.
+The individual terms $N_i \exp(-\alpha_i r^2)$ are called the primitive Gaussian functions (there, α_i is a parameter, called the contraction).

 For a given atom, a minimal basis set employs one primitive for each orbital.
 At the next level, a larger number of primitives can be used to describe each orbital: for instance, the minimal 6-31G Gaussian basis set employs one basis function for the core atomic orbitals, given as a linear combination of six Gaussian primitives of the form (2.138).
-For the valence orbitals, two sets of basis functions are used, one consisting of the primitives, while the other one consisting of one primitive [1].
+For the valence orbitals, two sets of basis functions are used, one consisting of a linear combination of three primitives, while the other one consists of one primitive [1].
 Since a different number of basis functions is used to describe the atomic core and valence, this class of basis sets is called split-valence basis sets.
 In particular, 6-31G is called a split-valence double-zeta basis set.
 On the side of the valence orbitals description, a significant refinement is represented by the TZ (Triple-Zeta) basis set, where three basis functions are used for each valence orbital.
 From there, further improvements may come from adding more basis functions to model the valence orbitals [1].
-Generally, the number of basis functions employed to describe the valence orbitals is indicated by the cardinal number $\mathbf{n}$ , where $\mathbf{n}$ may be equal to 2 (D), 3 (T), 4 (Q), 5 and so forth.
+Generally, the number of basis functions employed to describe the valence orbitals is indicated by the cardinal number n, where n may be equal to 2 (D), 3 (T), 4 (Q), 5 and so forth.
 Thus, a basis set with n = 2 is called DZ, a basis set with n = 3 TZ, with n = 4 QZ, with n = 5 5Z and so on.
 At the next level, the description of the orbital is refined by the addition of polarization functions, which, in turn, model polarization of the electron density due to an external perturbation, such as an applied electric field.
-For instance, description of polarization effects in the Hydrogen atom would requires the addition of a p-function to the minimal s-function used to describe the 1s orbital.
+For instance, description of polarization effects in the hydrogen atom would require the addition of a p-function to the minimal s-function used to describe the 1s orbital.
 Likewise, polarization of p orbitals is modelled by adding d-functions to the minimal p-function, polarization of d orbitals is modelled by adding f-functions, and so forth.

 On the other hand, charge distributions far from the nucleus, such as the case of anions, are described by means of diffuse functions.
 These are additional Gaussian basis functions with a small exponent.
-Diffuse functions are also used to describ
+Diffuse functions are also used to describe dipole moments and related phenomena, such as intermolecular interactions.

-For modern quantum chemistry packages, such as MOLPRO [46], a wide variety of Gaussian basis sets is cur ply available to compromise accuracy and computational demands [71], depending on the complexity of the system and its desirable properties.
+For modern quantum chemistry packages, such as MOLPRO [46], a wide variety of Gaussian basis sets is currently available to compromise accuracy and computational demands [71], depending on the complexity of the system and its desirable properties.
 In particular, for the Thesis research, a popular branch of so called correlation-consistent basis set was used, for their well-known properties, flexibility and systematic extension towards the complete basis set limit.
 Both concepts are explained in detail in the following sections.